MoneyRebel/mrp-MoneyRebelToken/README.md

 Basic rules:
 - Bounties go to the first to report on Github
-- Bug must be reported with steps to reproduce and all info needed to fix.
+- Bug must be reported with steps to reproduce and all info needed to fix
-- Non-security critical issues (style issues, gas optimizations) are not eligible.
+- Non-security critical issues (style issues, gas optimizations) are not eligible
-- Bounty will run until 15th January2018
+- Bounty will run until January, 15th 2018

-For additional information contact us through our Telegram channel https://t.me/moneyrebel
+For additional information contact us through our Telegram channel https://t.me/moneyrebel or on mail urban@moneyrebel.com